1) The agent didn’t break—your operations did

 return data

-In 2026, a typical standardized toolchain looks like this: model providers (OpenAI, Anthropic, Google, and open-weight deployments), a vector store (Pinecone, Weaviate, Milvus, pgvector), orchestration (Temporal/Step Functions or framework-first), and observability (Datadog/Honeycomb + an agent trace layer).
-The deciding factor is less “features” and more “operational fit”: can you enforce budgets and policies?
-Can you debug runs quickly?
-Can you produce an audit trail for enterprise customers within 24 hours of an incident?
+A common 2026 stack looks like: one or more model providers (OpenAI, Anthropic, Google, plus open-weight deployments where they fit), a vector store (Pinecone, Weaviate, Milvus, pgvector), orchestration (Temporal/Step Functions or a framework-first layer with explicit state), and observability (Datadog/Honeycomb/Grafana plus an agent tracing layer).
+The deciding factor isn’t a feature checklist; it’s operational fit: can you enforce budgets and policies, debug quickly, and produce an audit trail on demand?

 | Area | Minimum Bar | Operational Metric | Owner |